Shabd (film): Plot

-He decides to manufacture a realistic story by making Antara hide her marital status from Yash and pursue a relationship with him.
-Things go wrong as Antara begins to have real feelings for Yash, even though she still loves Shaukat.
+He decided to write a story in which Antara hid her marital status from Yash and pursued a relationship with him.
+However, things go wrong when Antara begins to develop real feelings for Yash despite still loving Shaukat.

-Whatever Shaukat pens turns out to be true.
-He starts to believe he can change Antara's and Yash's fates by his writings and writes according to his logic that Yash would commit suicide after learning the truth about Antara's.
-But Antara soon discovers this.
-She lies to Shaukat that Yash really committed suicide in order to disillusion Shaukat.
-Shaukat, out of guilt, becomes schizophrenic.
-The film ends on a disturbing note: Antara sends Shaukat to an asylum due to his schizophrenia.
+Whatever Shaukat writes comes true.
+He begins to believe that he can alter the fates of Antara and Yash through his writing.
+According to his logic, Yash will kill himself once he finds out the truth about Antara.
+However, Antara soon finds out about this.
+She lies to him, telling him that Yash really did commit suicide, in order to disillusion him.
+Overwhelmed with guilt, Shaukat develops schizophrenia.
+The film ends on a disturbing note: Antara has Shaukat admitted to a mental health facility due to his condition.